Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Results and Analysis

 The analysis revealed a unique healing process with the CMM.
 There are three distinctive stages.
 Stage 1 represents the preliminary healing of partially damaged regions as water diffuses into these areas.
 Once water reaches the crack, it is stopped at the interface to prevent further movement.
 This is represented as the end of Stage 1 and a sharp corner in the graph.
 When further rightward water movement is suspended, Stage 2 of the healing process returns to the rate characteristic of healing within the already saturated regions.
 The end of Stage 2 occurs when the moisture threshold is reached, and the membrane begins releasing the water held at the left side of the crack boundary.
 Then, it enters the final phase, Stage 3, when water rapidly saturates the rest of the crack and heals the remainder.
 In Stage 3, the healing rate reaches a maximum.
 While the corners of this graph are quite dramatic, they have been emphasized through the crack gate sharpness parameter for the purposes of this illustration.
 To demonstrate these mechanisms, Figure~\ref{fig:CMM_saturation_stages} shows the saturation field progression of the Crack Membrane Model.

 Comparing the two models in Figure~\ref{fig:combined_model_plotting}, the added functionality of halting water movement until sufficient moisture is met in the Crack Membrane Model significantly lengthens the healing time.
 In the beginning (during Stage 1), the Crack Membrane Model exhibits a substantially slower initial healing rate compared to the Crack Diffusion Model.
 During Stage 3, the Crack Membrane Model achieves healing rates comparable to the final healing rates of the Crack Diffusion Model.
 The Crack Membrane Model provides a more accurate representation of the underlying physical and chemical processes.
 Experimental validation should demonstrate these characteristic transitions and distinct healing stages.

+Previous studies have shown that standard linear diffusion approaches are inadequate for cracks under viscous or inertial pressure gradients.
+For these cases, crack width and roughness determine the nonlinear flow of water \cite{hou2024exploring}.
+While past models have documented pressure-based water flow through cracks, the present work applies the mechanism to self-healing concrete.

-However, the Crack Membrane Model's additional calibration requirements increase analytical complexity.
+The Crack Membrane Model's additional calibration requirements increase analytical complexity.
 Thus, the Crack Diffusion Model was chosen as the primary model for the other analyses.